EhabAnshad/aws-elemental-speke-drm-docs/doc_source/standard-payload-components.md

 # Standard Payload Components<a name="standard-payload-components"></a>

-In any SPEKE request, you can request responses for one or more DRM systems\.
-You specify the DRM systems in the request payload's `<cpix:DRMSystemList>`\.
-For each system specified, you provide the key and indicate the type of response that you want from the DRM key provider\.
+In any SPEKE request, the encryptor can request responses for one or more DRM systems\.
+The encryptor specifies the DRM systems in `<cpix:DRMSystemList>` of the request payload\.
+Each system specification includes the key and indicates the type of response to return\.

 The following example shows a DRM system list with a single DRM system specification: